CONVERSATION

 You can read the rest of the article as published in the LAND issue.

-BALM WEARS - THE ONE WOMAN BUSINESS THAT GIVES BACK TO NATURE AND THE COMMUNITY
+THE ONE-WOMAN BUSINESS THAT GIVES BACK TO NATURE AND THE COMMUNITY

 From the jungles of Bali, this family-run business is redefining sustainable fashion to make little-effort-chic every season's go-to style inspiration

 Sustainability is everything to the founder, Becs.
-It has been a dream of hers to open her own business with a focus on slow fashion for many years.
-Since Balm Wears was born in 2021, the label has been dedicated to a zero-waste approach.
+It has been a dream of hers to open her own business with a focus on slow fashion for years.
+Since balm wears was born in 2021, the label has been dedicated to a zero-waste approach.
 From recycled materials to organic fabrics, everything that goes into the collections has been carefully thought through and repurposed where possible for less fabric waste.
-As a one-woman-business, Balm Wears is centered around working closely with the local community to provide above living wages job opportunities.
+As a one-woman-business, balm wears is centred around working closely with the local community to provide above living wage job opportunities.
 The family approach is what has helped the brand grow and get established as one of the most special and aesthetical eco-conscious brands in Bali and beyond.

-Inspired by the tropical, laid-back charm of Indonesia, Balm Wears is an island traveller's dream.
+Inspired by the tropical, laid-back charm of Indonesia, balm wears is an island traveller's dream.
 Pieces from all collections could be styled together, making packing for a last-minute week-long getaway, a quick staycation abroad or a summer-long adventure that much easier.
-From the unique yin and yang pieces to the comfortable organic cotton sets and the stylish deadstock capsule bralette, trousers and coveralls, Balm Wears combines minimalism with sophistication.
-The label is an ode to showstopping little-effort-chic and we love everything about it.
+From the unique yin and yang pieces to the comfortable organic cotton sets and the stylish deadstock capsule's bralette, trousers and coveralls, balm wears combines minimalism with sophistication.
+The label is an ode to show-stopping little-effort-chic and we love everything about it.

 Becs, founder of balm wears for NOMADSofORIGIN Magazine

-NOMADSofORIGIN: You are an Bali-based label.
+NOMADSofORIGIN: You are a Bali-based label.
 Does the origin of the brand contribute to your philosophy for slow fashion and the eco mindset?

 NOMADSofORIGIN: What are your go-to travel destinations?